List of South Fork Eel River crossings

 The South Fork Eel River, a river in the northern part of the U.S. state of California, rises near Laytonville and flows about 105 mi in a northerly direction to its confluence with the Eel River near Weott.
 Some major tributaries of the mostly free-flowing river include Tenmile Creek, the East Branch South Fork Eel River near Benbow, and Hollow Tree Creek.
 The river drains 689 mi2 and is said to be the primary river supporting coho salmon in the state.

 This list of crossings of the river proceeds from mouth to its headwaters.
 Thirty-five bridges are listed, including on the South Fork and on a large tributary, Tenmile Creek.
 (The East Branch South Fork Eel River, though larger, is by far less developed than Tenmile, so it is not listed.)

-Mainstem
+Mainstream

 Tenmile Creek

 Tenmile Creek begins east of Laytonville and flows west then north along Highway 101, then turns to the west, cutting through a narrow rocky gorge before emptying into the South Fork Eel River about 9 mi downstream of Branscomb.
 The creek is about 21 mi long, although its name suggests otherwise.